mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-How many individual items are currently contained.
+How many individual [ItemModel](#T-ParquetClassLibrary-Items-ItemModel 'ParquetClassLibrary.Items.ItemModel')s are contained.

 <a name='P-ParquetClassLibrary-Items-Inventory-Slots'></a>
 ### Slots `property`